MaayanLab/clustergrammer-docs/docs/index.rst

 Using Clustergrammer
 ====================

-The easiest ways to use Clustergrammer to produce an interactive visualization of your data are:
+The easiest ways to use Clustergrammer to produce an interactive visualization of your data are to:

 - upload a tab-separated matrix file using the Clustergrammer web app: `https://amp.pharm.mssm.edu/clustergrammer/`_
 - or use the :ref:`clustergrammer_widget` within a `Jupyter`_ notebook and share using `nbviewer`_ (see `example notebook`_)